camja989/kognyte-tutoring/docs/create-moodle-instance.md

 ### 2. Content Checklist
 - [ ] All 5 courses created
-- [ ] JoltVolt activities added to each course
+- [ ] Kognyte activities added to each course
 - [ ] Course descriptions are complete
 - [ ] Front page welcome message added
 - [ ] Category structure is clear